 For one client, I put together a table with the left-hand column listing the strategic goals and the right side explaining how better communication would contribute.
 Immediately the senior team could see how internal communication would benefit the things that mattered to them (the objectives).

-2. Refer to resources which demonstrate the skills and knowledge available and required in our profession.
+Refer to resources which demonstrate the skills and knowledge available and required in our profession to show the value that internal comms pros bring.

 If their EA sends out emails, why can’t he put together a newsletter too?